-- Rapid growth - all the plant's nutrition is available for use in water, and all its energy is directed to growth and growth processes - which accelerates the rate of growth.
+- Rapid growth - All plant nutrition is available for use in water, and all its energy is directed to growth and growth processes - which speeds up growth.

 - More Crop - Up to 30% more As opposed to an increase in soil.

-- Fertilizer savings - The plant does not share the minerals it needs with other herbs and plants around it.
+- Fertilizer savings - The plant does not share the minerals it needs with herbs and other plants in its vicinity.

 - Automatic - You can create a completely automatic growth system that does not require human intervention.